Loan Considerations for Purchasing a Home

 First, if financing is going to be used for the home, the sellers (and listing agent) will want to see a prequalification letter attached to the purchase offer.
 If a prequalification letter is not attached to the offer, the sellers will typically want to see a provision in the purchase offer stating the buyers will supply a prequalification letter in an immediate time frame, such as 24 to 48 hours.

-The second issue that prequalification avoids is buyers assuming they are more qualified than they are and shopping in a price range that’s either out of their financial range, or they are not qualified to purchase the home in the first place.
+The second issue being prequalified avoids is buyers assuming they are more qualified than they are and shopping in a price range either out of their financial range, or they aren't qualified to purchase the home in the first place.

 Finding Your Lender